Taj Mahal captured on film by Rumneek Padda

 We get that India can be an intimidating place to travel, especially alone.
 But that’s where Chef Mum comes in.
 Since 2015, she’s guided folks from Canada and beyond on her own intimate group tour.

 Feeding people isn’t just something we Indians do – it’s who we are.
-That’s why we designed two very different adventures to teach you about our culture through the country’s diverse foodways.
+That’s why we designed two very different chef-guided adventures to teach you about our culture through the country’s diverse foodways.
 Think of our tours as an extension of our pop-up dinners – the food is as bold as the topics at hand.
+That’s why our tours have featured in Vogue India and Outlook Traveller.

 India is a vibe.
 Once you get past the intimidation factor, so much beauty and generosity will be waiting for you.
 So, if you’re the type of person who is up for an adventure, culturally curious about everything you don’t know, eager to sample whatever the locals are eating, easy-going and humble, keep scrolling to find out more.